xabbu42/Master/arbeit.md

 $s$.
 The transitive closure of $R$ is denoted by $R^+$ and the reflexive-transitive closure is denoted by $R^*$.

-\Begin{definition}[correspondance] \label{corr}
+\Begin{definition}[correspondence] \label{corr}
 We relate the subformula (symbol) occurrences in a proof as follows:

-* Every subformula (symbol) occurrance in a side formula of a premise corresponds to the same occurrence of that subformula (symbol) in the same side formula in the conclusion.
+* Every subformula (symbol) occurrence in a side formula of a premise corresponds to the same occurrence of that subformula (symbol) in the same side formula in the conclusion.

-* Every active formula of a premise correspond to the topmost subformula occurrance of the same formula in the principal formula of the conclusion.
+* Every active formula of a premise correspond to the topmost subformula occurrence of the same formula in the principal formula of the conclusion.

-* Every subformula (symbol) occurrence in an active formula of a premise corresponds to the same occurrence of that subformula (symbol) in the corrsponding subformula in the principal formula of the rule.
+* Every subformula (symbol) occurrence in an active formula of a premise corresponds to the same occurrence of that subformula (symbol) in the corresponding subformula in the principal formula of the rule.

 \End{definition}